 The Silvered Serpents, by Roshani Chokshi, is a truly terrifying book.
 It is a reminder that books have the power to tear us apart inside, to break our hearts into a million pieces.
 It is also a reminder that books have the power to make us feel warm and happy, to give us characters that we can’t help but feel the need to protect.

-Continue reading “The Silvered Serpents, by Roshani Chokshi | a spoiler free review”
+All in all, The Silvered Serpents, by Roshani Chokshi is a masterpiece.Continue reading “The Silvered Serpents, by Roshani Chokshi | a spoiler free review”